Phone calls and paper calendars are nearing extinction.

 However, if you have the marketing side covered, Acuity’s ease of use and simple interface may be the best option.
 With its lower pricing, Acuity is a great alternative for booking and appointments.

-If you enjoyed reading this article with Schedulicity vs Acuity, you should read about the group fitness app examples.
+If you enjoyed reading this article with Schedulicity vs Acuity, you should read about these Calendly alternative apps.